All for One (Raven album)

-All for One is the third studio album by English heavy metal band Raven, released in August 1983.
-This would be their last album outside of a major label, also being said by fans to be their last "golden age" album, containing some of their finest work.
+All for One is the third studio album by English heavy metal band Raven.
+Released in 1983 by Neat Records, this would be their last album outside of a major label.
 It is also notable that Udo Dirkschneider, frontman of German band Accept would appear on a couple of the tracks recorded.

-Tracks 11-13, which were added to the CD re-issue, were taken from "Break the Chain", Raven's single released around the same time.
+Tracks 11–13, which were added to the CD re-issue, were taken from "Break the Chain", Raven's single released around the same time.
 They feature Udo Dirkschneider performing vocal parts with John Gallagher.